lschuell/abs-summ-long-texts/README.md

 ```

 ### 3) Predict
-Specify conf/predict.yml for predicting a summary for a given document which is printed to the console.
+Specify conf/predict.yml for predicting a summary with the dynamic windowing model for a given document which is printed to the console.
 Set jar_path to the location, where the tokenizer stanford-parser.jar is placed.
 Use dir_mode=False and put the desired text file - i.e. example.txt - under data/predictions/example.txt.
 I.e.

 ```yaml
 from_save_description: "XXXVIII"